kdave/btrfs-progs/Documentation/btrfs-filesystem.rst

         .. note::
-                The command is a simplified version of 'mkswap', if you want to set label, page size, or other parameters please use 'mkswap' proper.
+                The command is a simplified version of 'mkswap', if you want to set label or other parameters please use 'mkswap' proper.

         ``Options``

+	-p|--pagesize SIZE
+                specify page size (k/m/g/e/p suffix), default is from running kernel, must be power of two, in the range 4K..64K

         -s|--size SIZE
                 Create swapfile of a given size SIZE (accepting k/m/g/e/p